-Option Description Include Tree Adds the selected excluded object and the objects it calls to the export list.
+Option Description Exclude Tree Removes the selected object and all objects called by this object from the export.
+The objects remain in the list, but their exclusion is indicated by a red "x" on the icons-the selected object and any objects it calls are excluded.
+When you export the list, the excluded objects are not copied to the destination.
+Include Tree Adds the selected excluded object and the objects it calls to the export list.
 The red "x" on the selected object and dependents disappears.
 When you export the list, the included objects are copied to the destination.
-Removes all connections (datastores and formats) and their dependent content (tables, files, functions) from the objects in the Export editor.
+Exclude Environ- mental Information Removes all connections (datastores and formats) and their dependent content (tables, files, functions) from the objects in the Export editor.
 Note that if you exclude datastores during export, data flows that depend on those datastores will not execute properly unless your destination repository has the same set of datastores with the same database types and versions (connection strings can be different).
-Evelude Environ When you export, excluded objects are not copied to the destination.
-Exclude Environ- mental Informa- tion From the white space in the Export editor, right-click to select Exclude environmen- tal information from the menu.
-Using this option you can export jobs without con- nections as a way to avoid connection errors.
+When you export, excluded objects are not copied to the destination.
+From the white space in the Export editor, right-click to select Exclude environmental infor- mation from the menu.
+Using this option you can export jobs without connections as a way to avoid connection errors.
 If you decide to use this option, it is recommended that you configure datastores and formats for the new environment separately.
-Note: It is recommended that instead of excluding environmental information you simply add additional datastore configurations that match the destination environment either before or after the export (and import, if exported to a file).
 Clear All Removes all objects from all sections of the editor.
 Delete Removes the selected object and objects it calls from the Export editor.
 Only the selected occurrence is deleted; if any of the affected objects appear in another place in the export plan, the objects are still exported.
-I his option is available only at the top level.
+This option is available only at the top level.
 You cannot delete other objects; you can only exclude them.

-Designer Guide: Datastores, Database datastores

-• Designer Guide: Datastores, Creating and managing multiple datastore configurations

-Reference Guide: Datastore
+Designer Guide: Datastores, Database datastores Designer Guide: Datastores, Creating and managing multiple datastore configurations Reference Guide: Datastore